apache/flink-kubernetes-operator/.github/PULL_REQUEST_TEMPLATE.md

   - Dependencies (does it add or upgrade a dependency): (yes / no)
   - The public API, i.e., is any changes to the `CustomResourceDescriptors`: (yes / no)
+  - Core observer or reconciler logic that is regularly executed: (yes / no)

 ## Documentation